Overview

 Pop-up targeting settings give you full control over the device and pages on your website that the pop-up appears on.
 You'll even be able to specify under what conditions a pop-up will stop appearing, which is a super useful feature if you use multiple Octane AI pop-ups.

-For Pioneer and Enterprise users, you'll be able to use advanced targeting settings to filter a pop-up's audience by website behavior, purchases, Octane AI attributes and more.
+For Plus, you'll be able to use advanced targeting settings to filter a pop-up's audience by website behavior, purchases, Octane AI attributes and more.

 Start trigger settings will allow you to set the conditions under which your pop-up will appear to a visitor on your website.
 This includes: